 During the 1960's, Television put dancing on the back burner.
 Most people did not have to leave their homes for an evenings entertainment as in the past.
-Televisions were now affordable and almost in everyone's home.
-Since these couples dancers were not going out and dancing and leading the way like they used too, newer dancers generally did not know what or how to do the dances of the past.
-In walks a dance called the "Twist, Frug, Hully Gully etcetera" plus "dancing in the sand" at the beach would be the death blow to most structured partner dances (thanks gidget) and no one had to learn anything, just flap your arms, shake your hips or twist and shake the night away."
+Televisions were now affordable in almost everyone's home.
+Since these couples dancers were not going out and dancing and leading the way like they used too, newer dancers entering the scene generally did not know what or how to do the dances of the past.
+In walks a dance called the "Twist, Frug, Swim, Hully Gully etcetera" plus "dancing in the sand" at the beach would be the final death blow to most structured partner dances (thanks gidget and Annette) and no one had to really learn anything, just flap your arms, shake your hips or twist and shake the night away."
 Other free form style dances would follow and a whole generation grew up without partner dancing.
-However, there were still a small group that did dance partnered dances and kept it alive, these dancers formed Swing dance clubs and would continue to pass it on when they could.
+However, there were still a small group that did dance partnered dances and kept it alive, these dancers formed Swing Dance Clubs and would continue to pass it on when they could.

-Then in the 1970's, Disco became the rage, especially after the movie Saturday Night Fever with John Travolta and these Swing Dancers were now dancing to new Disco music trying to survive and entice younger members while dancing the dance they loved.
+Then in the 1970's, Disco dancing & Music became the rage, especially after the movie Saturday Night Fever with John Travolta and these Swing Dancers were now dancing to the new Disco music trying to survive and entice younger members while dancing the dance they loved.
 Basically overnight, all nightclubs became disco's.
-These new dancers of the 1970's did not know of most of the earlier dances and copied some of the Swing and Salsa dancers that they saw or that a few could remember.
+These new dancers of the 1970's did not know of most of the earlier dances and/ or copied some of the Swing and Salsa dancers that they saw or that a few could remember.
 The clip here shows Eddie and Lisa doing a performance Adagio Hustle dance routine on 1987 Star Search TV show.
 Eddie and Lisa were one of the main pioneers and exponents of the Hustle.
 (I listed this just so you can see the competitive form of Hustle if you were/are not aware of it.)